You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

 - Redness, swelling, and inflammation in the heel and along the arch

-- Pain that is worst in the morning or after inactivity
+- Pain that is worse in the morning or after inactivity

 - Pain that improves with rest, stretching exercises, and icing